DisaroSkell/Delirio/Roadmap.md

 - Handle multiplayer (will fix problem linked to a wrong callback of lifeinit)
 - Randomize Eden when using item.
 - Handle Bethany's soul charges when switching.
+- If Esau picks up and uses the item, witchcraft happens.

 ## Item updates: